Welcome to Pelican

 Homework will be sent home on a Friday and should be returned to school on a Monday.

-Each phonic group will be set homework, that matches the learning covered at school.
-These sheets should be added to your child’s red phonics folder, and build up over the year.
+Each phonic group will be set homework that matches the learning covered at school.
+These sheets should be added to your child’s red phonics folder, and built up over the year.
+Home reading books will be changed on a weekly basis.
+Please support your child’s learning at home by helping them to learn their ‘set words’, and by reading regularly with them.

 Books for Bedtime.